-Using data from the Get With The Guidelines (GWTG)-Stroke program (n=54,334), Mehta et al evaluated differences in risk-adjusted bleeding rates and mortality in white (n=40,411), black (n=8243), Hispanic (n=4257), and Asian (n=1523) patients receiving intravenous tissue-type plasminogen activator (tPA) for acute ischemic stroke.
-Compared with white patients, overall adjusted hemorrhagic complications after tPA were higher in black and Asian patients.
-Overall adjusted bleeding complications in Hispanics were similar to those of whites.
-Increased risk of overall bleeding in Asians was related to higher risk of adjusted symptomatic intracerebral hemorrhage (sICH).
-By contrast, in blacks, it was related to higher risk of other bleeding.
+In this study, overall adjusted bleeding complications in Hispanics were similar to those of whites.
+Increased risk of overall bleeding in Asians was related to higher risk of adjusted symptomatic ICH (sICH); the increased risk in blacks was related to higher risk of other bleeding.
 No significant race-related difference was noted in risk of serious or life-threatening bleeding or in overall mortality or death in patients with sICH or any hemorrhagic complications.
-Future research is needed to evaluate whether reduction in tPA dose similar to that used in many Asian countries could improve the safety while maintaining the efficacy of tPA therapy in Asians in the United States with acute ischemic strokes.
+Research is needed to evaluate whether lower doses of tPA, as used in many Asian countries, could improve the safety while maintaining the efficacy of tPA therapy in Asians in the United States with AIS.

 Overdoses of fibrinolytic agents can cause severe hemorrhagic complications.
 Overdose most often occurs when a full dose of a fibrinolytic agent is given to a small patient with a low body weight.

 In patients receiving fibrinolysis for acute myocardial infarction (AMI), the overall incidence of hemorrhagic complications is about 10%, and the incidence of ICH is about 0.8%.
-In patients receiving fibrinolysis for acute ischemic stroke (AIS), the incidence of ICH is higher, approximately 6%.
+In patients receiving fibrinolysis for AIS, the incidence of ICH is higher, approximately 6%.

 Patients receiving thrombolytic therapy for AIS must undergo constant neurologic and cardiovascular reevaluation.
-Blood pressure must be checked every 15 minutes during and after tissue plasminogen activator (tPA) infusion for 2 hours, then every 30 minutes for 6 hours and finally every hour for the next 16 hours after tPA infusion.
+Blood pressure must be checked every 15 minutes during and after tPA infusion for 2 hours, then every 30 minutes for 6 hours and finally every hour for the next 16 hours after tPA infusion.
 Strict blood pressure monitoring is essential to prevention of complications.
 If a patient has signs of neurologic deterioration, stop thrombolytic therapy and obtain emergency computed tomography (CT).
 Consider immediate expert consultation.

 If a patient who was treated with fibrinolytic medications develops serious bleeding complications, the first step is to stop the fibrinolytic agent and any anticoagulants.
 The next step is to institute supportive therapy, often including volume repletion and transfusion of blood factors.
 When possible, direct pressure should be used to control bleeding.
 If the patient has also been receiving heparin, protamine sulfate may be used to reverse the heparin effect.
 Each 1 mg of protamine sulfate neutralizes approximately 100 U of heparin.